EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

 Under the proposal, frontline states face increased “responsibility” to register arrivals.

-Asylum reform “is dead,” Belgium’s hardline migration minister Theo Francken said, according to Belgian media.
+Asylum reform “is dead,” Belgium’s hardline migration minister Theo Francken told Belgian media.
 “There is not enough basis to pursue the debate.”